 - Phonetics (SPA 3112 or equivalent, or a self-study program prescribed by the Program Director)

-The Foundational courses categories are Biological Sciences, Behavioral Sciences, Physical Sciences, and Math or Statistics).
-These additional requirements will be determined by your faculty advisor when you enter the program.
+Satisfaction of these requirements and/or the need for additional coursework will be determined by your faculty advisor when you enter the program.
 Most students with non-CSD backgrounds are able to fulfill additional course requirements without extending their time in the program.

-GPA of 3.0 or above for the last 60 hours of coursework completed:
+GPA of 3.0 for the last 60 hours of coursework completed:

-While applicants must have a GPA of 3.0 or above for the last 60 hours of coursework completed, this is a minimum criterion and most students admitted to the program have a GPA of 3.5 or higher.
+This is a minimum criterion.
+Most students admitted to the program have a GPA of 3.5 or higher.